Kumba (roller coaster): Characteristics

 The 3978 ft Kumba stands 143 ft tall and has a drop of 135 ft, with a top speed of 60 mph.
 The ride features seven inversions including a 114 ft vertical loop, a dive loop, a zero-g roll, a cobra roll and two interlocking corkscrews.
 The vertical loop featured on Kumba wraps around the lift hill.
 This element was later seen on The Riddler's Revenge at Six Flags Magic Mountain and Banshee at Kings Island.
 Kumba was the first ride in the world to feature a number of now-common roller coaster elements, including interlocking corkscrews and a dive loop.
 Riders of Kumba experience up to 3.8 times the force of gravity on the 3 minute ride.

 Kumba features four steel and fiberglass trains, each containing eight cars.
 Each car seats four riders in a single row for a total of 32 riders per train.
 The block sections only allow for three trains to be on the track at any one time, meaning the ride can still operate at full capacity when one train is undergoing maintenance.
 With all three trains operating, the ride can achieve a capacity of 1,700 riders per hour.

-The name Kumba was derived from the translation of the word "roar" in the African Kongo language.